nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `addp n/NAME [p/PHONE_NUMBER] [e/EMAIL] [tg/TELEGRAM] [m/MODULE_CODE] [t/TAG]…​`

-* The `NAME` field is mandatory, all other fields are optional ([you can check here for more details](#person-fields)), attempting to add a person without a name with result in an error!
+* The `NAME` field is mandatory, all other fields are optional ([you can check here for more details on the individual fields](#person-fields)), attempting to add a person without a name with result in an error!
 * A contact can have any number of tags (including 0)

 <div markdown="span" class="alert alert-primary"> **Tip:**